Anxiety Can be One of the Stages of Grief. Some Face it Every Day.

 10. Don’t go it alone.

-Grieving is lonely business, but it doesn’t have to be.
+Grieving is a lonely state of being, but it doesn’t have to be.
 One of the reasons we get so anxious is because we don’t know how we’re supposed to do this.
-Reach out and find some support, either in a grief group or one-on-one therapy with a grief counselor.
+Reach out and find some support, either in a grief support group or one-on-one grief counseling with a professional.

 Have you wondered how you can begin to overcome your grief?
 Take a look here: